TranNhatTan14/Obsidian/Resources/Vocabulary/appreciable.md

 4. Her efforts made an **appreciable** impact on the success of the project.
 5. The temperature dropped **appreciably**, signaling the arrival of winter.

-### IELTS-Specific Tips

-Use "appreciable" in essays to describe noticeable changes or effects, e.g., "The policy had an appreciable impact on reducing pollution."

 ### Personal Connection

 In your work with AI and genetics, the term "appreciable" could describe measurable effects in experiments, such as observing an appreciable difference in accuracy when using advanced algorithms for genetic analysis.